Raising consciousness for a new world

 Habits themselves are a major obstacle.
 Over time, behaviors become automatic, embedded in fixed cognitive complexes that make them feel natural and effortless – no thinking required.
 Changing a habit means disrupting that automatic cycle, which can be both uncomfortable and exhausting.
 This is why willpower alone rarely works in isolation.
 Willpower must be supported by consistent and continual practice, environmental changes, and new routines that make the desired behavior easier to repeat and incorporate into the psyche.

 Knowing that a behavior is "bad" or unhealthy doesn't remove the emotional need that the behavior satisfies.
-Until you find a new way to feel safe, comforted, or successful, the brain will cling to the old behavior because, in its view, the "bad" habit is better than the "scary" void of having no coping mechanism at all.
+Until you find a new way to feel safe, comforted, or successful, the mind will cling to the old behavior because, in its view, the "bad" habit is better than the "scary" void of having no coping mechanism at all.

 Element